hanishkvc/prgs-docs-spreadsheetkvc/README.md

 When using a marker in place of a cell address in any of the range operations, one needs to prefix the MarkerId with @m i.e @mMarkerId

+##### Special marker

+@mEND - The program provides a implicit MarkerId called END, which points to the last cell in the spreadsheet always.
+	User can override this if required, else it will always point to the last cell.

 #### Config commands